4. Planning Your Memorial Service Program

 There is no single “right way” to do a graveside memorial service—but here is a rough outline with some suggested activities to include in your service:

-• Greeting and welcome by the emcee
+• Greeting and welcome by the M.C.

 • Procession from a chapel or church (or other gathering place) to the memorial marker